 Can you get scoliosis from an injury?

 Children can get scoliosis as a result of a spinal cord injury.
-One of the categories for scoliosis — one of the causes — is a degenerative neurological condition that affects some unfortunate children.
+One of the categories for scoliosis — one of the causes — recognizes a degenerative neurological condition that affects some unfortunate children.
 The other source can be trauma.
 Often we treat beautiful young kids who’ve either had a car accident or a motorcycle accident or some other trauma.
-And as a result of a loss of the normal muscle control in the spinal cord, they then develop a deformity which is secondary to their spinal cord injury.
+And as a result of a loss of normal muscle control in the spinal cord, they then develop a deformity that appears secondary to their spinal cord injury.

 Polio was one of the most common neurological causes of scoliosis.
-Certainly in the ’30s, ’40s, and ’50s, when the great epidemics of polio on this continent occurred, it was very common to see children with scoliosis.
+Certainly in the ’30s, ’40s, and ’50s, when the great epidemics of polio on this continent occurred, children with scoliosis were at a much higher level.
 Now I see many of those polio patients in my clinic with adult scoliosis as a result of their paralytic condition.

-The research into the environmental causes of scoliosis is ongoing, and while there are some provocative findings, I don’t think that we’ve established clear connections between a medication, a drug, or environmental factors yet.
+The research into the environmental causes of scoliosis continues, and while there are some provocative findings, I don’t think that we’ve established clear connections between a medication, a drug, or environmental factors yet.

 What other factors contribute to the onset of scoliosis curvature?

 The vast majority of patients with scoliosis fall under the category of idiopathic scoliosis.
 That means, simply, we don’t know what causes it.
 We don’t have unified field theories that tell us the mechanism.